Democracy: Democratization

 Several philosophers and researchers have outlined historical and social factors seen as supporting the evolution of democracy.
 Other commentators have mentioned the influence of economic development.
 In a related theory, Ronald Inglehart suggests that improved living-standards in modern developed countries can convince people that they can take their basic survival for granted, leading to increased emphasis on self-expression values, which correlates closely with democracy.

 Douglas M. Gibler and Andrew Owsiak in their study argued about the importance of peace and stable borders for the development of democracy.
 It has often been assumed that democracy causes peace, but this study shows that, historically, peace has almost always predated the establishment of democracy.

 Carroll Quigley concludes that the characteristics of weapons are the main predictor of democracy: Democracy—this scenario—tends to emerge only when the best weapons available are easy for individuals to obtain and use.
 By the 1800s, guns were the best personal weapons available, and in the United States of America (already nominally democratic), almost everyone could afford to buy a gun, and could learn how to use it fairly easily.
-Governments couldn't do any better: it became the age of mass armies of citizen soldiers with guns.
+Governments could not do any better: it became the age of mass armies of citizen soldiers with guns.
 Similarly, Periclean Greece was an age of the citizen soldier and democracy.

 Other theories stressed the relevance of education and of human capital—and within them of cognitive ability to increasing tolerance, rationality, political literacy and participation.
 Two effects of education and cognitive ability are distinguished: